ZEISS-PiWeb/PiWeb-Api/_pages/022-basics.md

 {{ site.headers['bestPractice'] }} Create or update multiple entities in a single call

+To achieve a good performance it is highly recommended to create or update inspection plan items in a single call.
+That is why all create and update methods expect an array parameter.

 {% highlight csharp %}
 var charPath1 = PathHelper.String2PathInformation( "/Part/Char1", "PC");
 var charPath2 = PathHelper.String2PathInformation( "/Part/Char2", "PC");